percona/percona-server/doc/source/performance/xtradb_performance_improvements_for_io-bound_highly-concurrent_workloads.rst

 Multi-threaded LRU flusher
 ==========================

-|Percona Server| :rn:`5.7.10-3` has introduced a true multi-threaded LRU
+|Percona Server| :rn:`5.7.10-3` introduced a true multi-threaded LRU
 flushing.
 In this scheme, each buffer pool instance has its own dedicated LRU manager thread that is tasked with performing LRU flushes and evictions to refill the free list of that buffer pool instance.
 Existing multi-threaded